the-eduek/notebox/README.md

 # notebox

-   effortlessly create, edit, delete, and organize your notes with a user-friendly web app.s
+   effortlessly create, edit, delete, and organize your notes with a user-friendly web app.

 ## live